AlSharp/imac-website/docs/motion-server-how-getting-started.md

   <img src="assets/eth/connection.jpg" alt="IMAC ETHERNET MOTION SERVER CONNECTION" />
 </figure>

-Enable motor, change the baud rate, move, jog and send ASCII commmands.
+Enable motor, change the baud rate, move, jog and send ASCII commands.
 Before closing application disable motor, be sure that the motor does not hold a payload and turning motor off is safe.